janellephalon/note-taker/README.md

 The application is designed to write, save, and delete notes - helping users stay organized and focused throughout their busy day(s)!

 ## Summary
-The goal of this project is to modify the starter code to create an application called Note Taker using Express.js.
-Note Taker will use Express backend to save and retreive note data from a JSON file.
+The goal of this project is to modify the starter code to create an application called Note Taker.
+The application uses Express.js backend to save and retreive note data from a JSON file.

 ## Technology Used
 * Visual Studio Code